Diane Keaton: 1968–1979: The Godfather films and stardom with Annie Hall

 Keaton met with more success in the medium of still photography.
 Like her character in Annie Hall, Keaton had long relished photography as a favorite hobby, an interest she picked up as a teenager from her mother.
 While traveling in the late 1970s, she began exploring her avocation more seriously.
 "Rolling Stone had asked me to take photographs for them, and I thought, 'Wait a minute, what I'm really interested in is these lobbies, and these strange ballrooms in these old hotels.'
 So I began shooting them", she recalled in 2003.
 "These places were deserted, and I could just sneak in anytime and nobody cared.
 It was so easy and I could do it myself.
 It was an adventure for me."
 Reservations, her collection of photos of hotel interiors, was published in book form in 1980.

 1980–1989: Established actress and continued acclaim

 With Manhattan (1979), Keaton and Allen ended their long working relationship; it was their last major collaboration until 1993.
 Then, in 1978, she became romantically involved with Warren Beatty and he cast her opposite him in the epic historical drama Reds.
 In the film, she played Louise Bryant, a journalist and feminist, who flees her husband to work with radical journalist John Reed (Beatty) and later enters Russia to find him as he chronicles the Russian Civil War.
 Beatty began developing Reds in the 1960s, with historical research and interviews underway by the early 1970s.
-Following years of development, filming began in 1979.
+After years of development, filming began in 1979.